“Miles to go before I sleep…” – Robert Frost

 I am proud to have had a hand in each of these results, helping make Falls Church an even better place to live, work, and raise a family.

-From affordability that will match the inclusive, welcoming values we espouse; traffic calming, walkability, parking, and new modes of transportation so we have a safe, accessible city for everyone; environment and stormwater management so we leave our community more resilient for future generations; smart economic development and a vibrant downtown so we continue to bring more options for residents, destinations for visitors, and revenue to fund our top tier schools, parks, and other amenities that make Falls Church a special place to live.
+From affordability that will match the inclusive, welcoming values we espouse to traffic calming, walkability, parking, and new modes of transportation so we have a safe, accessible city for everyone; from environment and stormwater management so we leave our community more resilient for future generations to smart economic development and a vibrant downtown, we must continue to build on the progress from the last 4 years.

-All the while, we need to continue steering the City through an unprecedented amount of new capital infrastructure with a new high school on the horizon and keep a tight rein on our operating budgets.
+All the while, we need to continue steering the City through an unprecedented amount of new capital infrastructure with a new high school on the horizon while keeping a tight rein on our operating budgets.